davethehat/wavyd/README.md

---pw      For png plot, pixel width of image (640) --ph      For png plot, pixel height of image (360) --pm      For png plot, inner margin of image (4) --help    Show this help message (false)
+--pw      For png plot, pixel width of image (640) --ph      For png plot, pixel height of image (360) --pm      For png plot, inner margin of image (4) --preset  If given, a path to a preset/template file --help    Show this help message (false)
 ```